Pride Month in the U.S. Celebrates LGBTQ+ Progress and Equality

 Known then as the Christopher Street Liberation Day March, the first pride parade was a group effort, largely led by activist Brenda Howard.
 The outspoken New Yorker helped spread the word and also suggested turning the one-day event into a week-long celebration.

-But the use of "pride" as the event's slogan came courtesy of planning committee member L. Craig Schoonmaker.
+The use of "pride" as the event's slogan came courtesy of planning committee member L. Craig Schoonmaker.
 As he said in a 2015 interview in The Allusionist, "A lot of people were very repressed, they were conflicted internally, and didn't know how to come out and be proud.
 That's how the movement was most useful, because they thought, 'Maybe I should be proud.'"
 The official chant for the march became, "Say it loud, gay is proud."

 Advertisement

 The first pride event hardly resembled the colorful, joyous celebrations that take place today.
-In a 2010 piece for the Village Voice, Sargaent wrote that there were "no floats, no music, no boys in briefs."
+In a 2010 piece for the Village Voice, Sargeant wrote that there were "no floats, no music, no boys in briefs."

 Instead, they held signs and banners, and chanted: 'Say it clear, say it loud.
 Gay is good, gay is proud.'
 This was long before anyone had heard of a 'Gay Pride March.'
 Back then, it took a new sense of audacity and courage to take that giant step into the streets of Midtown Manhattan.